When is Don available?

-More often than not, it is after Don arrives that he is asked, “Why didn’t you bring your family?”
+More often than not, it is after Don arrives that he is asked, “Why didn’t you bring your wife?”
 So perhaps it will be helpful to address the issue here in advance.
-Don loves to bring his wife Caffy and daughter Laurelen (born December, 1993), but it is not always possible.
-Sometimes it’s because the trip will conflict with their own schedule at home or church, but usually it is because they are not explicitly invited.
-Of course, some situations (men’s retreats, for example) are not conducive to having Don’s family with him.
+Don loves to bring his wife Caffy, but it is not always possible.
+Sometimes it’s because the trip will conflict with her own schedule. at home or church, but usually it is because she is not explicitly invited.
+Of course, some situations (men’s retreats, for example) are not conducive to having Don’s wife with him.
 Most often, however, the obvious reason is the expense of flying, housing, and feeding more than one.

-Don is always grateful when his girls are remembered in any way.
-Having said all this, however, do not feel the need to address this subject in your communication with us (unless you expressly want to invite them).
-As said earlier, they rarely accompany Don and unless you mention it, we will assume that your invitation is for Don alone.
-But we have taken this space because Don has been told so often, “You should have brought them!”
+Don is always grateful when his wife is remembered in any way.
+However, do not feel the need to address this subject in your communication with us (unless you expressly want to invite her).
+As said earlier, she rarely accompanies Don and unless you mention it, we will assume that your invitation is for Don alone.
+But we have taken this space because Don has been told so often, “You should have brought your wife!”